-Exakat itself runs on PHP 7.0 and more recent, with a short selection of extensions.
+Exakat itself runs on PHP 7.2, with a short selection of extensions.
+It is tested with PHP 7.0 and more recent.

 Source code is imported into exakat using VCS client, like git, SVN, mercurial, tar, zip, bz2 or even symlink.
-Only reading access is required.
+Only reading access is actually required : the code is never modified in any way.

 The gremlin server is used to query the source code.
 Once analyzes are all finished, the results are dumped into a SQLITE database and the graph may be removed.
-Reports are build from this database.
+Reports are build from the SQLITE database.

 Exakat relies on several parts.
 Some are necessary and some are optional.